A 33-year-old California woman has done it again, flipping 60-year-old food for a big profit.

 Of the 449 Mantle Post cards PSA has graded, there is one 9 and no 10s.
 PSA has also graded 20 panels.
 None of them have Mantle in it.

-Upon doing her research, the woman found REA, which has sold many Post cards, including Mantle, and consigned them to the current auction.
+Upon doing her research, the woman found REA, which has sold many Post cards, including Mantle, and consigned them to the auction.

-REA has never sold an unopened package from 1961.
-In fact, the last time unopened Post-10 mini boxes sold on eBay was in 2015 ($2,550).
+REA had never sold an unopened package from 1961.
+In fact, the last time unopened Post-10 mini boxes sold on eBay was in 2015 for $2,550.

 Darren Rovell is the founder of cllct and one of the country's leading reporters on the collectibles market.
 He previously worked for ESPN, CNBC and The Action Network.